Locations of the nasal bone and cartilage

 - Don't blow your nose.

-- Avoid extreme facial expressions, such as smiling or laughing.
+- Avoid certain facial expressions, such as smiling or laughing.

-- Brush your teeth gently to limit movement of your upper lip.
+- Brush your teeth gently to keep your upper lip from moving.

-In addition, don't rest eyeglasses or sunglasses on your nose for at least four weeks after the surgery, to prevent pressure on your nose.
-You can use cheek rests, or tape the glasses to your forehead until your nose has healed.
+In addition, don't rest eyeglasses or sunglasses on your nose for at least four weeks after the surgery.
+They can put pressure on your nose.
+You can use cheek rests or tape the glasses to your forehead until your nose has healed.

 Use SPF 30 sunscreen when you're outside, especially on your nose.
-Too much sun may cause permanent irregular discoloration in the skin of your nose.
+Too much sun may cause permanent discoloration on the skin of the nose.

 Your nose changes throughout your life whether you have surgery or not.
-For this reason, it's difficult to say when you have obtained your "final result."
-However, most of the swelling is gone at a year.
+For this reason, it's hard to say when you have reached your final result from the surgery.
+However, most of the swelling is gone within a year.

-Very slight changes to the structure of your nose — often measured in millimeters — can make a large difference in how your nose looks.
+Very small changes to your nose's structure — even just a few millimeters — can make a big difference in how your nose looks.
 Most of the time, an experienced surgeon can get results both of you are satisfied with.
-But in some cases, the slight changes aren't enough, and you and your surgeon might opt for a second surgery for further refinements.
-If this is the case, you must wait at least a year for the follow-up surgery, because your nose can undergo changes during this time.
+But in some cases, the slight changes aren't enough.
+You and your surgeon might decide to do a second surgery to make more changes.
+If this is the case, you must wait at least a year for the follow-up surgery because your nose can go through changes during this time.